Huntington, West Virginia: Ritter Park Historic District

 The Ritter Park Historic District is a national historic district in South Side.
 The district encompasses 68 contributing buildings and 5 contributing structures, including the Ritter Park municipal park.
 The city purchased the park property in 1908.
-Dwellings in the district represent a number of architecture styles popular from the years 1913 to 1940, including Colonial Revival, Bungalow/craftsman, and Tudor Revival.
-Notable buildings include the Ritter Park Apartments (1932), Weingartner House (c.
-1923), Cammack House (1923), Marshall University President's House (1923), and Park Terrace Apartments (c.
-1939–1940).
+Dwellings in the district represent several architectural styles popular from the years 1913 to 1940, including Colonial Revival, Bungalow/craftsman, and Tudor Revival.
 It was listed on the National Register of Historic Places in 1990.